Engin-Boot/pong-stage-kelkardish/Stage0/ballMovement.md

   When updateClock sends wake signal

-  Then ball posiiton updates on the screen depending on its previous position and the current velocity of the ball.
+  Then ball position updates on the screen depending on its previous position and the current velocity of the ball.

-### Scenario: New Rouns starts
+### Scenario: New Round starts

   Given the player is in active game session.